nirtamir2/talks/2025-06-25/src/slides.md

 <div class="text-2xl">Let’s make something that wows</div>

 <!--
-If you know React, you can do this.
-You don't need to be a graphics programmer or know shaders.
-Just the same patterns you already use.
-Components, props, hooks.
-By the end of this talk, you'll have everything you need to add 3D to your projects.

 There is myth that you need to be a special 3D low-level shaders master or 3D model editor in order to create 3D on the web.

 But 3D isn’t just for experts — it’s a creative tool anyone can use.
 In this talk, I’ll convince you that building immersive web experiences is within your reach.